 The following is a statement of the standards and interpretations issued but not yet effective and not applied early by the Fund until the date of issuance of the fund's financial statements.
-The fund intends to apply these standards listed below, where applicable when they become effective.
+The fund intends to apply these standards listed below, where applicable when they become effective and are not expected to have an impact on the fund's financial statements.